-St Oswold’s Priory is located not far from Gloucester Cathedral on Archdeacon Street, it is easy to spot if walking towards the old Cattle Market site.
-I have passed many times and had a quick look but this time had a good read of the notice and look around at the ruins.
+St Oswald’s Priory is located close to Gloucester Cathedral on Archdeacon Street.
+The priory is easy to spot if walking towards the old Cattle Market site.
+I have passed many times and had a quick look, but this time.
+I had a good read of the notice and looked around at the ruins.
 The priory is one of many Priories in Gloucester to have a mooch around.

-The remaining wall at the site incorporates remnants of the church, its a relaxing place to sit on one of the benches in the park.
+The remaining wall at the site incorporates remnants of the church.
+It’s a relaxing place to sit on a bench in the park.
 Nearby is the delightful Pelican Inn, a fantastic place for real ale.

-This site is also Where Athelfled and Ethelred where buried and also where Althelstan; the first king of England was educated.
-Its historical importance is massive.
+This site is also where they buried Athelfled and Ethelred and also where they educated the first king of England Athelstan.
+However, the site’s historical importance is massive.

 Lady Aethelflaed of Mercia founded St. Oswald’s Priory at around 900AD.
-She is the daughter of Alfred the Great, at around 900AD.
-The original build was done using recycled Roman stones.
-Originally the site was a Christian burial site but in 909AD the relics of St Oswold were taken here, the building was then dedicated to St Oswold.
+She is the daughter of Alfred the Great.
+They did the original build using recycled Roman stones.
+Originally the site was a Christian burial site, however in 909AD they brought the relics of St Oswald.
+They then dedicated the building to St. Oswald.

-In the centuries that followed St Oswald’s grew rich as it had become a place of pilgrimage and was at the centre of a large parish.
+In the centuries that followed, St Oswald’s Priory grew rich as it had become a place of pilgrimage and was at the centre of a large parish.

-By the time of the Norman Conquest the church was in decline.
-It was taken over by the Archbishopric of York and its secular canons replaced by Augustinian ones in 1153.
+By the time of the Norman Conquest, the church was in decline.
+The Archbishop of York then took it over.
+Then its secular canons replaced by Augustinian ones in 1153.

-In 1548 it became the parish church of St. Catherine.
-For a while it was a highly popular place of worship, but then came the English Civil War and the Siege of Gloucester.
-The buiding was mostly destroyed by Royalist cannon fire, the church was eventually demolished in 1653 and the stone was used to rebuild a new market house.
+In 1548, it became the parish church of St. Catherine.
+For a while, it was a highly popular place of worship.
+But then came the English Civil War and the Siege of Gloucester.
+Royalist cannons mostly destroyed the building.
+They eventually demolished the church in 1653.
+However, the stone was used to rebuild a new market house.

 What Wikipedia Says?

 Æthelflæd, daughter of Alfred the Great, founded St Oswald’s Priory.
 As well as her husband Æthelred, ealdorman of Mercia, in the late 880s or the 890s.
-St Peter’s Abbey had been founded in Gloucester about 679 by Osric, ruler of the Hwicce, and at the end of the ninth century Æthelflæd and Æthelred founded a new minster at a different location in Gloucester, also initially dedicated to St Peter.
-In 909 a combined West Saxon and Mercian raid into Danish territory resulted in the translation of the bones of St Oswald to the new church from Bardney Abbey in Lincolnshire, and the priory was renamed St Oswald’s in his honour.
+St Peter’s Abbey had been founded in Gloucester about 679 by Osric, ruler of the Hwicce, and at the end of the ninth century, Æthelflæd and Æthelred founded a new minster at a different location in Gloucester, also initially dedicated to St Peter.
+In 909, a combined West Saxon and Mercian raid into Danish territory resulted in the translation of the bones of St Oswald to the new church from Bardney Abbey in Lincolnshire, and they renamed the priory of St Oswald’s in his honour.

 Gloucester City Museum & Art Gallery

-Items from the priory are in Gloucester City Museum & Art Gallery.
+Items from St Oswald’s priory are in Gloucester City Museum & Art Gallery.